francisstephan/ChineseWriter_Shuttle_Turso/README.md

 Additionnaly, when working locally, I cannot work without an internet connection (since I need access to the distant libsql database...)

+Deserialization is implemented for libsql starting with version 0.5.0, so I could not use it here.

 Watch the program on [https://chinese-writer.shuttleapp.rs/](https://chinese-writer.shuttleapp.rs/)